List of Marvel Comics characters: F: Flashfire

-Flashfire, originally code-named Tempest, is a member of the Shi'ar Imperial Guard.
+Grannz, also known as Flashfire and Tempest, is a member of the Shi'ar Imperial Guard.
 The character, created by writer Chris Claremont and artist Dave Cockrum, first appeared in Uncanny X-Men #107 (October 1977).
-Flashfire can generate and fire bursts of light and electricity.
-Like many original members of the Imperial Guard, Tempest/Flashfire is the analog of a character from DC Comics' Legion of Super-Heroes: in his case Lightning Lad.
-Flashfire's alter-ego is Grannz; Lightning Lad's is Garth Ranzz.
-At one point, Grannz was engaged to marry fellow Guardsman Oracle (an analog of Saturn Girl, to whom Lightning Lad was also romantically linked).
+Flashfire can generate bursts of light and electricity.
+Like many members of the Imperial Guard, Tempest/Flashfire is the analogue of a character from DC Comics' Legion of Super-Heroes: in his case Lightning Lad (Garth Ranzz).
+At one point, Grannz was engaged to marry fellow Guardsman Oracle (an analogue of Saturn Girl, to whom Lightning Lad is married).

 Part of the division of the Imperial Guard known as the Superguardians, Tempest is amongst the first of the Imperial Guard encountered by the team of superhuman mutant adventurers known as the X-Men who sought to rescue the Princess-Majestrix Lilandra Neramani from her insane brother, then-Majestor D'Ken.
 After the battle, Lilandra takes over as Majestrix, and the Guard swears allegiance to her.

-Deathbird's second attempt at a coup is successful, and she becomes Shi'ar Empress.
-Tempest is with the Guard when they come into conflict with a rogue Space Knight named Pulsar and an alien named Tyreseus.
-After a large battle which also involves Rom and other Space Knights — which leads to the deaths of four new Guardsman — Pulsar and Tyreseus are defeated.

-Empress Deathbird commands the entire Imperial Guard, including Tempest, to fight the combined forces of the Starjammers and Excalibur on Earth so that she can claim the power of the Phoenix Force for herself.
-The Guard are forced to retreat when Deathbird is put in danger.
-(Some time later War Skrulls impersonating Charles Xavier and the Starjammers depose Deathbird and restore Lilandra Neramani to the throne.
-Deathbird cedes the empire back to Lilandra as she has grown bored of the bureaucracy.)

-Tempest is again part of the mission during Operation: Galactic Storm, an intergalactic war between the Shi'ar and the Kree.
-The Imperial Guard are integral to the Sh'iar creating a massive super weapon — the "Nega-Bomb" — using Kree artifacts, including the original Captain Marvel's Nega-Bands, which the Guard steals from the dead hero's tomb.
-This bomb is capable of devastating an area equivalent to that of the Kree Empire (which is supposedly located throughout the Large Magellanic Cloud).
-Ultimately, the Nega Bomb device is successfully detonated, devastating the Kree Empire, with billions dying instantaneously (98% of the Kree population).
-The Shi'ar annex the remnants of the Kree Empire, with Deathbird becoming viceroy of the Kree territories.

-Tempest is renamed Flashfire in the first issue of the Imperial Guard limited series, because of the pre-existing DC character named Joshua Clay (Tempest).
+Tempest is renamed Flashfire in the first issue of the Imperial Guard limited series to avoid confusion with the DC character Tempest (Joshua Clay).